knickels/Player-Stage-Manual/CONTROLLERS.md

-To demonstrate how to write code to control a Player device or Player/Stage simulation we will use the example robot "Bigbob" developed in [Here](WORLDFILES.md#sec_BuildingAWorld_BuildingRobot) and (#sec_ConfigurationFile) which collects oranges and juice cartons from a factory floor.
+To demonstrate how to write code to control a Player device or Player/Stage simulation we will use the example robot "Bigbob" developed in [Building a Robot](WORLDFILES.md#sec_BuildingAWorld_BuildingRobot) and (#sec_ConfigurationFile) which collects oranges and juice cartons from a factory floor.
 In previous sections we have developed the Stage model for this robot and its environment and the configuration file to control it.
 Now we can begin to put everything together to create a working simulation of this robot.

 ### <a name="sec_Coding_UsingProxiesExample_ControlArch"> The Control Architecture </a>
 To collect rubbish we have three basic behaviours: